AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 Of course, with every modification, you need to boot into Windows, do a few Cinebench runs, and write down the values.
 Write down idle values, too, if you want.

 We suggest remaining around that -100mV point as the rewards after that can be harmful (lose a lot more performance per watt).
-Naturally, some CPU samples can be considerably superior at this than others.
+Naturally, some CPU samples can be considerably better at this than others.
 It’s up to you to test it.

 Intel Undervolting

 Note that the undervolting trial and error process is similar between AMD and Intel CPUs.
 So, we suggest reading the “Setting A Baseline” section of this article.
-A baseline is essential to ensure that your undervolt does not hinder the CPU’s performance.
+A baseline is crucial to ensure that your undervolt does not hinder the CPU’s performance.

 Intel XTU